ubffm/Annohub/README.md

     * CATALINA_OPTS=-Xmx4g -Xss5m
     * in context.xml set \<Resources cachingAllowed="true" cacheMaxSize="100000" \/\>

-11. For more inforamtion how to use the Annohub web-application please see the documentation file in the doc folder !
+11. For more information how to use the Annohub web-application please see the documentation in the doc folder !